kgryte/pranav-qs-blog/README.md

 While neither memory layout is inherently better than the other, arranging data to ensure sequential access in accordance with the conventions of the underlying storage model is critical in ensuring optimal performance.
 Modern CPUs are able to process sequential data more efficiently than non-sequential data, which is primarily due to CPU caching which, in turn, exploits spatial locality of reference.

-To demonstrate the performance impact of sequential vs non-sequential element access, consider the following function which copies all the elements from a `MxN` matrix `A` to another `MxN` matrix `B` and which does so assuming that matrix elements are stored in column-major order.
+To demonstrate the performance impact of sequential vs non-sequential element access, consider the following function which copies all the elements from an `MxN` matrix `A` to another `MxN` matrix `B` and which does so assuming that matrix elements are stored in column-major order.

 ```javascript
 /**